achen1105/ee450socket/Submission/README.md

 Sent transfer result: The main server sent the result of the transaction to client <j>.
 TXLIST: A sorted list request from client <i> has been received.
 Generated TXLIST: The sorted file is up and ready.
+Generated stats: The main server sent the statistics to client <i>.

 SERVER A, B, C
 Booting up: The Server<i> is up and running using UDP on port <portnumber>.